15 Best Things to Do in Vernon (CT)

 There’s more family fun at this smartly landscaped miniature golf course off the Boston Turnpike to the south of Vernon.

-Mar-Lea is great for younger and inexperienced golfers for its relatively straightforward but whimsically designed holes, with a lighthouse, castle, windmill, church, barn and treehouse.
+Mar-Lea is great for younger and inexperienced golfers for its relatively straightforward but whimsically designed holes.
+Quirky decorations include a lighthouse, castle, windmill, church, barn, and treehouse.

 Hockanum River TrailsSource: Ellington hockanum River Trails / facebook